 Raw or Undercooked Meat

-One of the most common no-no’s in pregnancy is deli meats.
+One of the most common no-no’s in pregnancy is deli meats and hot dogs.
 Deli meat has a high chance of containing listeria, which can be extremely dangerous to a growing baby.
-If you have a craving for a turkey sub, ask them to heat it for you, or heat the meat in your microwave when you get home.
+If you are craving a turkey sub, ask them to heat it for you or heat the meat in your microwave when you get home.

 Seafood High in Mercury